Bklieger/ai4collab-bruno/README.md

 #### GOOGLE_CLIENT_ID and GOOGLE_SECRET_KEY

 The GOOGLE_CLIENT_ID and GOOGLE_SECRET_KEY are required for all deployments.
-In order to configure Google Oauth, you may consult the following link: https://support.google.com/googleapi/answer/6158849?hl=en
+In order to configure Google Oauth, you may consult the following link: https://support.google.com/googleapi/answer/6158849?hl=en.
+Authorized JavaScript origins for local deployment should include "http://127.0.0.1:8000".
+Authorized redirect URIs for local deployment should include "http://127.0.0.1:8000/allauth/google/login/callback/".
+For development and production deployments, "http://127.0.0.1:8000/" should be replaced with deployment URL.

 ### Next Steps